codereflection/Giles/readme.md

   s, SolutionPath        Required.
 Path to the sln file

   t, TestAssemblyPath    Required.
-Path to the test assembly dll
+Path to the test assembly dll (optional, Giles will try to find the test assembly)

   help                   Display this help screen.